valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 **Available since:** 7.0.0

-This function can be called from other threads to trigger callback on Redis main thread.
+This function can be called from other threads to trigger callback on Valkey main thread.
 On success `REDISMODULE_OK` is returned.
 If `func` is NULL `REDISMODULE_ERR` is returned and errno is set to EINVAL.